meowpass/FollowComplexInstruction/README.md

 We propose a discrimination-based approach for obtaining the output, shown to be more effective than directly generating output with advanced LLMs.

-First, we use rules to check whether the model has followed the constraints in the generated complex data.
+First, we utilize the test scripts from [IFEval](https://github.com/google-research/google-research/tree/master/instruction_following_eval) to identify the constraints the model failed to follow since the constraints are objective and automatically verifiable.
 Simply run the script `check.sh`:

 ```shell
 python ../get_data/check.py \